Most Vs. Most Of | Many Vs. Many Of | Some Vs. Some Of | Quantifiers - Grammar

 The words most, many and some are called quantifiers; and we use them to describe the quantity (how much) of something.

-In this grammar lesson, we look at the how we can be more specific by use these quantifiers with 'of'.
+In this grammar lesson, we look at how we can be more specific by using these quantifiers with 'of'.

 Most - Many - Some